15-MINUTE READ · By Edward Ford

 Not all reports will be the same – in fact, they shouldn’t be.
 You want to ensure that you’re addressing your audience and providing them with the information that they need to make informed decisions and take the actions that you want.

 A good report, however, will have similar features.
 As mentioned previously, you should center your report around a single topic to ensure that you are providing your audience with a consistent, actionable message.
 You should also select a good chart so your audience can better visualize your data.
 A reader in a quick glance should be able to tell if you’re meeting industry and internal benchmarks, and determine if your campaign is meeting goals over time, especially important business KPIs.
+You can also check out our marketing reporting playbook to discover tips and advice from some leading agency marketers from across the world.

 If you’re stuck on where to begin, here are some examples of good dashboards – and what makes them so.